IHE/RAD.IRA/input/pagecontent/rad-x3.md

 | `patient` | REQUIRED | Conform to the [PatientContext](StructureDefinition-patientcontext.html) resource |
 | `study` | REQUIRED\* | Conform to the [ImagingStudyContext](StructureDefinition-imagingstudycontext.html) resource |
 {:.grid}
-> Note: Rows with '*' in the Optionality column have constraints different from baseline FHIRcast Request Context Change request.
+> Note: Rows with '*' in the Optionality column have constraints different from baseline FHIRcast DiagnosticReport open event.

 If the Sender resumes a previously opened report, then the Sender shall reuse the previous `report`, `patient` and `study` contexts, but shall assign a new `event.id`.